Approach Considerations

 Serum electrolytes, BUN, creatinine, glucose, cholesterol, and triglycerides

-Obtain measurements for blood urea nitrogen (BUN), creatine, and electrolytes; a great disturbance in the electrolyte balance is usually found, secondary to third spacing of fluids.
+Obtain measurements for blood urea nitrogen (BUN), creatinine, and electrolytes; a great disturbance in the electrolyte balance is usually found, secondary to third spacing of fluids.
 Measure blood glucose level because it may be elevated from B-cell injury in the pancreas.

 Measure calcium, cholesterol, and triglyceride levels to search for an etiology of pancreatitis (eg, hypercalcemia or hyperlipidemia) or complications of pancreatitis (eg, hypocalcemia resulting from saponification of fats in the retroperitoneum).
 However, be aware that baseline serum triglyceride levels can be falsely lowered during an episode of acute pancreatitis.